 Subverted on one occasion.
 Rin runs away after seeing Laura's explosive vest, so Laura simply takes it off and throws it after her.

-Technology Marches On: Played for laughs in Episode 2, where Mimi retorts Koki's remark about screwing up a computer job by saying "This is a top of the line 16-bit 40MHz CPU and 128MB of RAM with a 300MB hard drive with all the bells and whistles."
+Technology Marches On: In-Universe: Played for laughs in Episode 2, where Mimi retorts Koki's remark about screwing up a computer job by saying "This is a top of the line 16-bit 40MHz CPU and 128MB of RAM with a 300MB hard drive with all the bells and whistles."

 Techno Wizard: Mimi has claimed to be capable of hacking into the CIA, MI6, and Special Forces Section II.
 Furthermore, in episode six, she hacks into a Kill Sat belonging to Teruki's company and tries to stop Apos with it.